bgachara/bgachara.github.io/posts/rust_ref.md

 ## Const fn

-- In Rust, function pointer are a primitive data type, means we can declare functions as constants.
-- Making a function constant will enforce restrictions to validate that the function will provide the same result when evaluated both at compile-time and runtime.
+- In Rust, function pointer are a primitive data type, means we can declare functions as constants, making a function constant will enforce restrictions to validate that the function will provide the same result when evaluated both at compile-time and runtime.
-- Same concept as a mathemtically pure function and helps prevent unintended side effects.
+- It is the same concept as a mathemtically pure function and helps prevent unintended side effects.
 - const fn parameters are limited to datatypes with a known size at compile-time.

 ```rust